ritulshekhar/advanced-real-estate-price-forecasting/README.md

 Global Housing Price Prediction using Advanced Regression Models

-This project develops machine learning models to estimate housing prices across multiple global cities.
-It includes data preprocessing, model benchmarking across seven regression algorithms, and deployment of an interactive prediction interface using Gradio.
+This project implements and benchmarks multiple regression algorithms to predict housing prices across diverse geographical regions.
+Five real-world datasets are explored with a standardized machine learning pipeline, and the final model is deployed through a Gradio-based web interface for interactive predictions.

-Project Objectives
+Project Overview

-Analyze housing markets across varied geographical regions

-Build and evaluate regression models using standardized ML pipelines

-Deploy a user-friendly interface for price prediction
+Housing price estimation involves non-linear and region-specific patterns influenced by property characteristics, location, and socio-economic factors.
+The purpose of this project is to:

+Analyze housing datasets from different cities and countries

+Develop regression models suited for each market

-Compare model behavior and generalizability across datasets
+Compare model performance across datasets

+Deploy an end-to-end solution for practical use

+The project follows a structured workflow including preprocessing, model evaluation, visualization, and deployment.

 Datasets Used

-Ames Housing (Kaggle): Sale price prediction for residential properties in Ames, Iowa
+Ames Housing (Kaggle): Predicting sale price of residential properties in Ames, Iowa

-Bengaluru Housing (Public dataset): Property price estimation in Bengaluru, India
+Bengaluru Housing (Public dataset): Residential property price prediction in Bengaluru, India

-King County Housing (Kaggle): Housing prices in the Seattle–Tacoma region, USA
+King County Housing (Kaggle): House prices in the Seattle–Tacoma region, USA

-Melbourne Housing (Kaggle): Residential property sale prices in Melbourne, Australia
+Melbourne Housing (Kaggle): Property sale prices in Melbourne, Australia

-California Housing (StatLib / sklearn): Median house value based on census data
+California Housing (StatLib / sklearn): Median house value prediction across California census tracts

-Each dataset required individual preprocessing due to feature differences, data quality variability, and location-specific attributes.

-Machine Learning Approach

-Models investigated:
+Methods and Models

+Algorithms evaluated:

 Linear Regression